 At the turn of the 19th century, Duluth was home to more millionaires per capita than anywhere in the nation.
-Many stately homes from that time can be found throughout the city, including the famous Glensheen Mansion.
+Many stately homes from that time can be found throughout the city, including the famous Glensheen.
 The recently renovated estate features gardens, bridges, and has 39 rooms that can be toured year-round.
-Themed tours and special events, including live music in the summer and holiday decorations in December, are also available.
+Themed tours and special events, including live music and a lakeside bar in the summer and holiday decorations in December, are other fun ways to experience Glensheen.

 Near the iconic Aerial Lift Bridge, you will find the Lake Superior Maritime Visitor Center.
 This free museum seeks to preserve the maritime heritage of Lake Superior and the Port of Duluth-Superior by showcasing artifacts, documents, publications and photographs.
 While you’re there, ask for a shipping schedule to view incoming barges.

 For Art Lovers

 Duluth has a rich arts scene that showcases a variety of music, visual art and theater.
 The Duluth Art Institute rotates exhibits throughout the year, and the Tweed Art Museum features more than 9,000 pieces representing a range of cultures and art history periods.